comp129/comp55/docs/labs/1-JavaEclipse.md

 If you are using a school computer skip down to Step 5.

 ## STEP 1: Remove any previous installations of Java that you have
+Uninstall any previous Java versions from your computer to avoid version conflicts.

 We all benefit when we use the same version of java.
 .